 GET A TASTE OF THE KENTUCKY DERBY

-The longest continually held sporting event in the U.S. continues in 2022 with the 148th running of the Kentucky Derby.
-Once hailed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one”, the Derby has become a national springtime holiday with its own distinct culture.
+Once hailed by Magic Johnson as “the Super Bowl and Mardi Gras all rolled into one,” the Derby has become a national springtime holiday with its own distinct culture.
 For starters, locals roll out a unique menu from appetizers to desserts to cocktails.
-Start with triangle-cut Benedictine sandwiches using the curious light green cucumber spread Benedictine, invented by Louisville caterer Jennie Benedict in the late 1800’s.
-Next, you’ll want to dive into a Kentucky Hot Brown, an open-faced hot turkey, bacon, cheese, and tomato sandwich invented at the Brown Hotel in 1926.
-For dessert try Derby-Pie®, the official pie of the Kentucky Derby, invented at a local inn in the 1950’s.
-Or try Bourbon Balls, a delicacy invented by two Kentucky ex-teachers in the 1930’s.
-Lastly, you’ll want to wash it all down with a Mint Julep, the iconic Kentucky Derby cocktail that mixes up Bourbon, sugar water and mint, in a signature silver julep cup.
-The official hotel of the Kentucky Derby, The Galt House Hotel, is celebrating 50 years in 2022 and features a rotating rooftop restaurant (Swizzle) and legendary bourbon bar, Jockey Silks.
+Start with triangle-cut Benedictine sandwiches using the curious light green cucumber spread Benedictine, invented by Louisville caterer Jennie Benedict in the late 1800s.
+Next, dive into a Kentucky Hot Brown, an open-faced hot turkey, bacon, cheese, and tomato sandwich invented at the century-old Brown Hotel in 1926.
+Add Henry Bain Sauce, a rich and tangy tomato and vinegar-based topping, to any of your meat-based dishes.
+The original recipe was created by Henry Bain, the maitre d’ at Louisville’s Pendennis Club, which also happens to be the birthplace of the Old Fashioned cocktail.
+For dessert try Derby-Pie®, the official pie of the Kentucky Derby, invented at a local Louisville inn in the 1950s.
+Or, try Bourbon Balls, a delicacy invented by two Kentucky ex-teachers in the 1930s.
+Lastly, you’ll want to wash it all down with a Mint Julep, the iconic Kentucky Derby cocktail that mixes Bourbon, sugar, water, and mint, in a signature silver julep cup.